shanedoolane/legal-docs-jinja/sublease-agreement/sublease-agreement.md

 sooner.
 In the event that the Landlord shall make any allowable deduction, the Landlord shall provide the Tenant(s) with an itemized list of all deductions made specifying the amounts and the respective expenses to which the Security Deposit or parts of it was applied.
+In cases where the Landlord desires, the tenant agrees to accept return of security deposit with methods of digital or non-digital payment including but not limited to {{ payment_methods_list }}.

 ### 3. Tenant's Forwarding Address
 Upon vacating the Property any and all